tonethar/IGME-230-GDD-Spring-2018/notes/http-protocol-intro.md

 ## Review Questions
 + **Read this** --> https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview
-+ Based on your reading of this Mozilla HTTP article linked, you should be able to answer these questions:
++ Based on your reading of the linked Mozilla HTTP article, you should be able to answer these questions:

 1. *Clients* make requests to *servers*.
 Give an example of a typical HTTP *client*.
 1. Give additional examples of HTTP clients.